Muzammal-Naseer/starter-academic/content/authors/afham/_index.md

 - Grad Students
 ---

-Mohamed Afham successfully completed a research project that improved **Few-shot learning** by introducing rich semantics through language description about the object classes.
-I supervised him during his stay (6-months) at the Computer Vision Lab (CVL), MBZUAI as research assistant.
+Mohamed Afham completed a research project that improved **Few-shot learning** by introducing rich semantics through language descriptions about the object classes.
+I supervised him during his stay at MBZUAI as a research associate.

 **Research Outputs**